Unboxed-Software/solana-course/content/program-testing.md

 ### How to build unit tests

-To build integration and unit tests in Rust, you will have to use the [`solana_sdk`](https://docs.rs/solana-sdk/latest/solana_sdk/) crate.
+To build unit tests in Rust, you will have to use the [`solana_sdk`](https://docs.rs/solana-sdk/latest/solana_sdk/) crate.
 This crate is essentially the same thing as the `@solana/web3.js` package that we’ve been using in Typescript and gives us a way to interact with Solana programs in Rust.
 Another crate that will be useful and was made specifically for testing Solana programs is [`solana_program_test`](https://docs.rs/solana-program-test/latest/solana_program_test/#) which contains a BanksClient-based testing framework.

 A simple example of a unit test residing inside a `processor.rs` file may look like